felixn95/knowledge-retrieval/README.md

 The module leverages retrieval augmented generation techniques to retrieve relevant context from documents by natural language queries.
 The approach is based on Quarkus, AzureOpenAI, and the pgvector extension for PostgreSQL.

 **Important**: To run the retrieval E2E, place an .env file with your respective AZURE keys in the server repo (https://github.com/felixn95/knowledge-retrieval/blob/main/server/.env).
+If deployment names are changed, adapt in https://github.com/felixn95/knowledge-retrieval/blob/main/server/src/main/java/com/retrieval/business/retrieval/util/CustomModelProducer.java.

 ## Prerequisites